braintelligencePL/spring-web-vs-spring-webflux/README.md

 ## 🏬 `product-store: 8000` - slow service

 We have some slow service that responds with 200ms delay.
 Lets assume that this service mimics some service accessed via HTTP.
-To better utilize hardware that is available we have reactive stack here.
+To better utilize hardware we have reactive stack here.

 Run: `./gradlew -p product-store bootRun`